 What Are the Treatment Options for Abdominal Migraine?

-For children and teens, abdominal migraine treatment includes rest, plenty of fluids, over-the-counter pain relievers and relaxation/behavioral therapy techniques.
-For older children and adults with infrequent abdominal migraine attacks, physicians may prescribe medications used for other forms of migraine, such as NSAIDs, anti-nausea medication and triptans.
+Treatment for abdominal migraines in children and teens includes rest, plenty of fluids, over-the-counter pain relievers and relaxation/behavioral therapy techniques.
+Treatment for abdominal migraines in adults and older children may include prescribed medications used for other forms of migraine, such as NSAIDs, anti-nausea medication and triptans if the attacks are infrequent.
 Frequent abdominal migraines are treated with the same preventive therapies used for other migraines, which is why working with a headache doctor can be the best choice for this abdominal condition.